electron-elements/send-feedback/docs/index.md

 This event is only triggered when feedback is submitted, meaning when a reporter is done executing without throwing an error.

+#### `feedback-cancelled`

+This even triggered when the user hits the cancel button.
+By default this button is now shown, you need to enable it if you want to use it.
+See [the docs on it](./customizing.md#cancel-button-label) for more info!